 The University of Worcester has an established reputation in partnership working through planning, teaching, assessment, consultancy and evaluation with service users and carers through the IMPACT group.
-IMPACT is an interest group of service users and carers - 'IMPACT' - who have consolidated their presence across teaching and learning, recruitment and selection and research and consultancy across the School.
+IMPACT is an interest group of service users and carers who have consolidated their presence across teaching and learning, recruitment and selection and research and consultancy across the school.
 Building on this firm foundation and commitment, the design and development of the BA (Hons) Social Work has placed service users and carers at the heart of the process.
-Students and staff will have the opportunity to learn from the experience, skills and knowledge of user and carer consultants throughout the three years of study
+Students and staff will have the opportunity to learn from the experience, skills and knowledge of user and carer consultants throughout the three years of study.

-In addition, through the Social Work Management Board, the programme team cooperate with social work practitioners, educators and managers from our partner agencies within the statutory and independent social work sector to ensure that teaching and practice remains relevant, contemporary and responsive to the changing professional context.
+In addition, the programme team are active within the West Midlands Regional Social Work Teaching Partnership to collaborate with partners from local authorities and other Higher Education Institutions to promote innovative teaching and learning strategies.
+The team also co-operate with social work practitioners, educators, and managers from our local partner agencies within the statutory and independent social work sector to ensure that teaching and practice remains relevant, contemporary and responsive to the changing professional context.